 - Ensure that you have installed the Android Emulator 26.1.2 version.

-- Download the Android Wear for China images from the SDK manager.
+- Download the Wear OS by Google for China images from the SDK manager.

-- Choose to use the Android Wear for China image when creating an AVD profile.
+- Choose to use the Wear OS by Google for China image when creating an AVD profile.

-- Run the Android Wear for China emulator for development.
+- Run the Wear OS by Google for China emulator for development.

 Initiate an app-specific Bluetooth and Wi-Fi channel

-Android Wear 2.0 automatically routes network requests.
+Wear OS by Google automatically routes network requests.
 In most cases, there's no requirement for the app to open an app-specific Bluetooth and Wi-Fi channel.

 If an app does request an app-specific Bluetooth and Wi-Fi channel in China, the request will